Abdullah-Ashehry/100-days-of-code/log.md

 **Thoughts**: The plan is after finishing the vanilla js, I am going to develop it in React, Next.js, then I will move on to Angular.

+------------------------------------------------------ End of week 3

+### Day 22: Oct 3, Sunday.

+**Today's Progress**: Today I continued developing my website, I finished the header, footer and some of the main content in vanilla js.

+**Thoughts**: Continuing following the plan. after finishing the vanilla js, I am going to develop it in React, Next.js, then I will move on to Angular.